-Momentarily skirting the issue of geodesic trajectories, we focus instead on the absolutely central role of the affine connection in the covariant derivatives of arbitrary tensor fields.
+Momentarily deferring the issue of geodesic trajectories, we focus instead on the absolutely central role of the affine connection in the covariant derivatives of arbitrary tensor fields.
 All manner of nongravitational physical fields have differential equations of motion; their coupling to gravitation therefore involves covariant derivatives, in which the affine connection is patently the central player.
 Given the well-nigh endless possibilities for forms of equations of motion of nongravitational physical fields, many of which contemporary physics could well still be unaware, it is hardly conceivable that divergences in the affine connection are by any stretch of the imagination acceptable on general theoretical physics grounds.
-That said, there are as well persuasive arguments that geodesic trajectories become light-like and thereby cease to make physical sense at the Schwarzschild horizon [12].
+That said, it has as well been shown that the geodesic trajectory changes to lightlike at the Schwarzschild horizon [12].
+That the geodesic trajectory $x^{\mu}(\tau)$ can always be timelike, namely, follows in normal cases from that trajectory's equation of motion, via the following consequence of the calculus product and chain rules,